cgranell/labpistec-ideas/README.md

 ### Focus group 2018-01-22
 Participants.
 LABPSITEC (8 participants + Diana as master of ceremony), GEOTEC (Nacho, Ditsuhi, Sven as observers)

+The focus group was aimed to collect qualitative information from participants' experience (N=8) of using Ditsuhi's data visualisation web app.
+The application shows input and processed data by mans of a set of map-based and chart-based visualisations.
+Discussion was centred on whether or not the applicaiton might be useful in the context of clinical psychology, as for example:
+* Depression: how many times has a patient left home?
+How long has he spent away from home?
+What if he has not left home in all week?
+* Agoraphobia: How close have you been to the mall (i.e crowded places) where the patient should be exposed?
+Or how much has he managed to get away from his area of security/comfort?
+* Pathological game: Have the patient approached a play area?
+How long has he been there?
+How many times has he visited that place?

 ### Meeting YYYY-MM-DD
 Participants.
 LABPSITEC (...), GEOTEC (...)